Nutzer1548/php_login_session/readme.txt

 todo:
 - everthing in 'important'
-- remove error_reporting from all files
+- remove error_reporting / display errors from all files
+- support for 'registering'
+	- comparing with email-block-list
+	- verification of email / registering user
+- at least an option to seperate user_name from user_mail
+- delete unactivated users after x days
+- study charsets in mysql/mariadb
--
+- use php exception handling